 If obj.ndim == x.ndim, x[obj] returns a 1-dimensional array filled with the elements of x corresponding to the True values of obj.
 The search order will be row-major, C-style.
-If obj has True values at entries that are outside of the bounds of x, then an index error will be raised.
-If obj is smaller than x it is identical to filling it with False.
+An index error will be raised if the shape of obj does not match the corresponding dimensions of x, regardless of whether those values are True or False.

 A common use case for this is filtering for desired element values.
-For example, one may wish to select all entries from an array which are not NaN:
+For example, one may wish to select all entries from an array which are not numpy.nan: